usethesource/rascal-website/courses/Recipes/Languages/Exp/Exp.md

 #### Synopsis

-A demo of _hello world_ simplicity for syntax definition and language definition.
+A demo, of _hello world_ simplicity, of syntax definition and language definition.
-It illustrates how to define concrete and abstract syntax and how to use concrete and abstract patterns to evaluate expressions.
+It illustrates how to define concrete and abstract syntax and how to use concrete and abstract pattern matching to evaluate expressions.

 #### Syntax